fetchai/uAgents/docs/booking-demo.md

 ## Restaurant Setup

 We can create a restaurant agent with its corresponding http endpoint.
-We will also make sure that the agent is funded so it is able to register in the `contract-almanac`.
+We will also make sure that the agent is funded so it is able to register in the Almanac contract.

 ```python